 SGX available as a Technology Preview

 Software Guard Extensions (SGX) is an Intel® technology for protecting software code and data from disclosure and modification.
-This release initiates the kernel support for SGX v1 and v1.5.
+The RHEL kernel partially provides the SGX v1 and v1.5 functionality.
 The version 1 enables platforms using the Flexible Launch Control mechanism to use the SGX technology.

 eBPF available as a Technology Preview

 Extended Berkeley Packet Filter (eBPF) is an in-kernel virtual machine that allows code execution in the kernel space, in the restricted sandbox environment with access to a limited set of functions.

 The virtual machine includes a new system call

 bpf(), which enables creating various types of maps, and also allows to load programs in a special assembly-like code.
 The code is then loaded to the kernel and translated to the native machine code with just-in-time compilation.
 Note that the

 bpf() syscall can be successfully used only by a user with the

 CAP_SYS_ADMIN capability, such as the root user.
 See the